The Planets: Background and composition

 In an early sketch for the suite Holst listed Mercury as "no. 1", which Greene suggests raises the possibility that the composer's first idea was simply to depict the planets in the obvious order, from nearest the sun to the farthest.
 "However, opening with the more disturbing character of Mars allows a more dramatic and compelling working out of the musical material".
+Holst described his composition to a reporter: The pieces were suggested by the astrological significance of the Planets; there is no programme music in them, neither have they any connection with the deities of classical mythology bearing the same names.
+If any guide to the music is required the sub-title of each piece will be found sufficient, especially if it be used in a broad sense.
+For instance, Jupiter brings jollity in the ordinary sense, and also the more ceremonial kind of rejoicing associated with religious or national festivities.
+Saturn brings not only physical decay, but also a vision of fulfilment.
+Mercury is the symbol of mind.

-Holst had a heavy workload as head of music at St Paul's Girls' School, Hammersmith, and director of music at Morley College, and had limited time for composing.
+Holst had a heavy workload as head of music at St Paul's Girls' School in Hammersmith and director of music at Morley College, and had limited time for composing.
 Imogen Holst wrote, "Weekends and holidays were the only times when he could really get on with his own work, which is why it took him over two years to finish The Planets.
 She added that Holst's chronic neuritis in his right arm was troubling him considerably and he would have found it impossible to complete the 198 pages of the large full score without the help of two colleagues at St Paul's, Vally Lasker and Nora Day, whom he called his "scribes".

 The first movement to be written was Mars in mid-1914, followed by Venus and Jupiter in the latter part of the year, Saturn and Uranus in mid-1915, Neptune later in 1915 and Mercury in early 1916.
 Holst completed the orchestration during 1917.